Columnist

 A columnist is a person who writes for publication in a series, creating an article that usually offers commentary and opinions.
 Columns appear in newspapers, magazines and other publications, including blogs.
 They take the form of a short essay by a specific writer who offers a personal point of view.
-In some instances, a column has been written by a composite or a team, appearing under a pseudonym, or (in effect) a brand name.
-Some columnists appear on a daily or weekly basis and later reprint the same material in book collections.
+Columns are sometimes written by a composite or a team, appearing under a pseudonym, or (in effect) a brand name.
+Columnists typically write daily or weekly columns.
+Some columns are later collected and reprinted in book form.

 Radio and television

 Newspaper columnists of the 1930s and 1940s, such as Franklin Pierce Adams (also known as FPA), Nick Kenny, John Crosby, Jimmie Fidler, Louella Parsons, Drew Pearson, Ed Sullivan and Walter Winchell, achieved a celebrity status and used their syndicated columns as a springboard to move into radio and television.
 In some cases, such as Winchell and Parsons, their radio programs were quite similar in format to their newspaper columns.
 Rona Barrett began as a Hollywood gossip columnist in 1957, duplicating her print tactics on television by the mid-1960s.
 One of the more famous syndicated columnists of the 1920s and 1930s, O. O. McIntyre, declined offers to do a radio series because he felt it would interfere and diminish the quality of writing in his column, "New York Day by Day".